-A political committee must file a completed Statement of Organization with the Secretary of State's office no later than ten (10) days after receipt of contributions aggregating in excess of \$200.00 or no later than ten (10) days after having made expenditures aggregating in excess of \$200.00.
-Expenditures include any purchase, payment, distribution, loan, advance, deposit, gift of money or payment of anything of value for the purpose of influencing an initiative measure, for the purpose of obtaining signatures for a proposed initiative measure and attempting to place the proposed initiative measure on a ballot and for the purpose of opposing efforts to place a proposed initiative measure on a ballot.
+A political committee must file a completed Statement of Organization with the Secretary of State's Office no later than ten (10) days after receipt of contributions aggregating in excess of \$200.00 or no later than ten (10) days after having made expenditures aggregating in excess of \$200.00.
+Expenditures include any purchase, payment, distribution, loan, advance, deposit, gift of money or payment of anything of value for the purpose of influencing an initiative measure, for the purpose of obtaining signatures for a proposed initiative measure and attempting to place the proposed initiative measure on a ballot.
 Miss.
 Code Ann. §§ 23-17-47 and 23-17-49.